primordial-software-llc/gonzalez-art-foundation/README.md

 ## Next Steps By Priority
 ### Backup The Athenaeum Images to s3
 ### Index Data for National Galley of Art

-### Make National Gallery of Art Available from the API's and the Gallery Website
+The Gallery is already providing National Gallery of Art images.
+The meta-data just needs to be added and the images fed from the web services.
+The UI has been updated to handle the display.

 ### Data Sources

 #### The Athenaeum